These changes will have long-term impacts on ecommerce, as it represents a huge shift to online.

 As more businesses shift online, and existing online businesses scale up or adapt to changing customer behavior, the digital experience has never been more vital – it’s what enables businesses to retain their new customers and will underpin their future growth.

-Around the world, many countries are easing lockdowns and loosening measures to control Covid-19.
-As physical stores reopen, this may ease the ‘pressure’ on online channels to some degree, but many of the changes in customer behavior we’ve seen over the past few months will have long-term effects.
+As physical stores have now reopened, online channels have eased to some degree, but many of the changes in customer behavior will have long-term effects.